rachan1637/Basketball-case-study-by-HMM/README.md

 The textbook we use is "Hidden Markov Models for Time Series: An Introduction Using R".

-Ongoing Progress: \\
+## Ongoing Progress
 End up reading the textbook chapter 1-5, and make notes for summarizing the key points in the textbook.
-The notes can be found in HMM Notes file.
+The notes can be found in [HMM Notes](https://github.com/rachan1637/Basketball-case-study-by-HMM/tree/main/HMM%20Notes).

-Completed Progress:
+## Completed Progress:
 None.